What is ‘surface pattern design’ or ‘surface design’?

 Take this towel design, the dimensions for the printed area are 160cm x 80cm, so therefore, I created the design to ‘suit’ or ‘fit’ this particular shape, paying close attention to how the motifs are positioned, how they fill the space, and with careful use of colour and balance.

 Or, for a T-shirt design, I am often tempted to keep the illustration within a shape, such as a circle, it is a good base to work from, and what’s more, you can place editable text around either the inside or outside of the circle, which is a great bonus.
 Especially when creating a t-shirt design for an event.
-As seen here below in this Prague half marathon t-shirt design proposal.
+As seen here below in this Prague city pastel design for adidas.